Gastrointestinal Health Treatments

 The presence of a nervous system in the GI tract does not mean that the brain does not communicate with the GI tract.
 In fact, it is actually the opposite.
 The nerves of the ENS provide a direct link from the stomach to the brain and vice versa, opening up a channel for two-way communication.
 The ENS is made up of the same type of cells that compose the brain.
 It produces and uses many of the same hormones and neurotransmitters.
 The brain and the ENS essentially speak the same language.

-Information is constantly being relayed to the brain from the gut via these relatively well-defined pathways, which travel through the vagus nerve.
+Information is constantly being relayed to the brain from the gut via these relatively well-defined pathways, which travels through the vagus nerve.
 When you are sick, these signals may be responsible for the sensation of nausea.
 Unpleasant events in the gut can also be perceived by the brain as painful because of information conveyed by the spinal nerves and other nerves leading up to the brain.

 During times of stress, these pathways are activated to cause more harm than good.
 The normal movement of the upper GI tract is suppressed, causing a delay in stomach emptying, thereby keeping food in the stomach longer than normal.
 At the same time, the colon becomes more active and empties to decrease any excess baggage so that the body is more lightweight.
 In humans, this combination causes a lack of appetite and an overwhelming urge to empty your bowels.